Updated January 2014

-The definition includes disabilities of different severity, visible as well as non-visible disabilities, and disabilities the effects of which may come and go.
+The definition includes disabilities of different severity, visible as well as non-visible disabilities, and disabilities of which the effects may come and go.

 We will ensure our employees are trained and familiar with various assistive devices we have on site that may be used by customers with disabilities while accessing our goods or services.

-We will communicate with people with disabilities in ways which take into account their disability such as, visible, hearing and learning impairments.
+We will communicate with people with disabilities in ways which take into account their disability such as visible, hearing and learning impairments.

 We welcome people with disabilities and their service animals.
-Service Animals will be allowed on the parts of our premises that are open to the public.
+Service animals will be allowed on the parts of our premises that are open to the public.

 Support persons who accompany a person with a disability are welcome and will be treated with the same customer service standards provided to all customers.

-In the event of a planned or unexpected disruption to services or facilities for customers with disabilities, The Gear Centre Group will notify customers promptly.
-This clearly posted notice will be posted at our Customer Service Desks and at the Customer entrances of our buildings.
+In the event of a planned or unexpected disruption to services or facilities for customers with disabilities, The Gear Centre Group of Companies will notify customers promptly.
+This clearly posted notice will be posted at our Customer Service Desks and at the Customer Entrances of our buildings.
 The notice will include information about the reason for the disruption, its anticipated length of time, and a description of alternative facilities or services, if available.

-The Gear Centre Group will provide training to employees, volunteers, and others who deal with the public or third parties on our behalf.
+The Gear Centre Group of Companies will provide training to employees, volunteers, and others who deal with the public or third parties on our behalf.
 Training will also be provided to people involved in the development of policies, plans, practices and procedures related to the provision of our goods and services.

 Individuals working in the province of Ontario in the following positions will be trained: